 Anyone who has lived longer than a decade in this world has undoubtedly been the casualty of stupid, hurtful or just plain thoughtless words.
 The most painful kind of hurtful words are words that attack things about ourselves that we cannot change, such as our looks or intellectual abilities.
 Insensitive words wound by getting inside our heads and altering how we see ourselves and view the world.

 God has a lot to say on the subject of words.
 The writer of Proverbs cautions his readers:“The tongue has the power of life and death.”
-1st Corinthians thirteen teaches that one significant aspect of loving others well is avoiding the use of rude or boastful words.
+1st Corinthians thirteen teaches one significant aspect of loving others well is avoiding the use of rude or boastful words (1st Corinthians 13:4-5).
 In Matthew 12:36 Jesus warns of looming judgment for those who habitually speak without carefully considering the impact their words might have on others.

-Decent people agree that words should never be impulsively spoken or unnecessarily rude.
-No one should speak without carefully considering how they would feel if someone said the same thing to them if they found themselves in the same situation.
+Decent, mature people universally agree words should never be spoken impulsively nor should they be unnecessarily rude (Proverbs 16:21).
+Nor should anyone speak without quickly considering how they would feel if someone said the same thing to them in the same situation (James 1:19).

-There is an inclination in our day and age for people, even Christian people, to take hurtful words to heart and nurture their hurt by ruminating on hurtful words rather than choosing to forgive and move on.
+There is an inclination in our day and age for people, even Christian people, to take hurtful words to heart and nurture their hurt by ruminating on hurtful words rather than choosing to forgive and move on (Proverbs 19:11).
 Nurturing hurt does nothing but create a breeding ground for bitterness and inevitably leads us to use our wounds as a justification to:

 - Shut the offender out of our lives completely.

 - Gossip about their lack of empathy to any who will listen.

 - Freak out, say whatever is on OUR minds and then demand an apology that the offender probably won’t mean even if they do say it.